squirrel-forge/node-sass-package-importer/README.md

 ## Usage

-Use *~* to prefix packages that should be imported or used and they will be resolved according to your [options](#options), the default options will attempt to load from the *node_modules* directory inside your cwd.
+Use *~* to prefix packages that should be imported or used and they will be resolved according to your [options](#options), the default options will attempt to load from the *node_modules* directory inside your cwd or you may set/add your own paths that should be used to resolve packages.

 #### Source scss
 ```scss